Network Ten Pty Limited: Establishment and relationship with The Ten Group

 Ten Network Holdings (TNH) was established in 1998, launched as a public company on the ASX holding the Network Ten assets.
 It allowed shareholders to invest in The Ten Group Pty Ltd, the owner of the Ten television network.
 TNH had a 79% shareholding in The Ten Group, representing a 39% economic interest in the group.
 Canwest had a 58% economic interest in The Ten Group and was the Group's other major owner.
 In June 2007, Canwest decided to convert its stake in The Ten Group into shares in Ten Network Holdings, giving it a 56% shareholding in TNH.
 This saw TNH take 99% ownership of The Ten Group and become the central company in Ten's corporate structure.
 In February 2008, the other shareholders in The Ten Group exchanged their shares in that company for shares in TNH, giving TNH 100% ownership of The Ten Group.

-Sale to Canwest
+Canwest Sale

 On 24 September 2009, Canwest announced that it was selling its 50.1% stake in Ten Network Holdings for A$680 million (following the 2006 concentration/restriction on Australian media ownership), in order to pay down its significant debt, although it was not enough to save the former parent, which went out of business the next year.